IDP-L211/simulation/Project_Overview.md

 ## Reports / Presentations

-Tuesday 2:00pm presentation, on google slides
+Report due Thursday

-### To ask demonstrator
+### To ask on Moodle

 Is infrared sensor laser or led

+How to model blocks

 ---